-A version 1 UUID uses the current time, along with the MAC address (or node) for a network interface on the local machine.
+A version 1 UUID uses a timestamp based on the Gregorian calendar epoch, along with the MAC address (or node) for a network interface on the local machine.
 This serves two purposes:

 - 1. You can know when the identifier was created. - 2.
 You can know where the identifier was created.